 - carries out monitoring of authorisation conditions, - informs MS2 of guarantee management decisions;

-- carries out monitoring of authorisation conditions, - performs monitoring of the reference amount, ii) Procedure proposal for granting a CGU authorisation when several member states are involved

-- informs MS1 of factors affecting the validity or content of the authorisation (e.g. reference amount).
+- carries out monitoring of authorisation conditions, - performs monitoring of the reference amount, informs MS1 of factors affecting the validity or content of the authorisation (e.g. reference amount).